Expert on International Affairs and Foreign Policy

 Anne attended Yale University and was a Marshall Scholar at the London School of Economics and St. Antony’s College, Oxford.
-She divides her time between London and Warsaw, Poland.

 Anne — I wanted to write a short note to thank you for speaking at our UK Conference yesterday.
 We had around 120 clients present and the feedback thus far has been overwhelmingly positive.
 Your content got them asking questions and talking about it afterwards!
 We could not have asked for more.“

 Anne tailors each presentation to the needs of her audience and is not limited to the topics listed below.
 Please ask us about any subject that interests you;

 Winner of the Duff Cooper and Lionel Gelber prizes

 In 1932-33, nearly four million Ukrainians died of starvation, having been deliberately deprived of food.
 It is one of the most devastating episodes in the history of the twentieth century.
 With unprecedented authority and detail, Red Famine investigates how this happened, who was responsible, and what the consequences were.
 It is the fullest account yet published of these terrible events.